Data Licensing Agreement Red Flags for Buyers

 How should buyers negotiate refresh SLAs?

-Where should a buyer start with GSDSI licensing questions?
+Where should buyers start with GSDSI licensing?